George Augustus Robinson: Early life

-Robinson was born on 22 March 1791, probably in London, England, to William Robinson, a construction worker, and Susannah Robinson (née Perry).
+Robinson was born on 22 March 1791 in London, England, to William Robinson, a construction worker, and Susannah Robinson (née Perry).
 He followed his father into the building trade, married Maria Amelia Evans on 28 February 1814, and had five children over the next ten years.
-He was connected with the engineering department at the Chatham Dockyard and had some involvement with the construction of martello towers along England's coast, possibly as a superintendent.
+He worked as a bricklayer at the Chatham Dockyard and had some involvement with the construction of martello towers along England's coast.
+Robinson then became a builder in London manufacturing bricks and tiles.